Museums and Exhibits

 The Research Center contains non-circulating collections documenting the history of Ramsey County and St. Paul.
 The collection contains books, periodicals, city directories, maps, photographs, personal papers, business and organization records, architectural information, and materials on clubs, schools, and churches.
 Located in the lower level of Landmark Center.

-RCHS Exhibit Gallery
+RCHS Exhibition Gallery

 1st floor; Open during building hours (please visit the Landmark Center home page for current information about building hours).
 Exhibit programs are free and open to the public.
 Get more information at their website: www.rchs.com